remult/remult/docs/README.md

 features:
 - title: API Included
-  details: |
-    Secured API is auto generated from model type definitions, and consumed by frontend strongly typed queries/mutations.
-    The generated API can also be used by apps & third-parties.
+  details: Secured API is auto generated from model TypeScript classes, and consumed by frontend type safe queries/mutations The generated API can also be used by apps & third-parties.

-- title: No Boilerplate.
-No Scaffolding
+- title: No Boilerplate
   details: Simple CRUD from frontend to database just works.
 Smart hooks make it super easy to control data transformation, validations and CRUD events.

-- title: Highly Declarative.
-Always Typed
+- title: Highly Declarative
   details: Model metadata and declarative code affect both frontend and backend, eliminating redundant, error-prone duplication.

+- title: Always Type Safe
-The same coding style can be used to find and manipulate data in both frontend and backend code.
+  details: The same type safe coding style can be used to find and manipulate data in both frontend and backend code.

+- title: UI Framework Agnostic
+  details: Use Remult together with React, Angular, Vue.js, or any other UI framework.

+- title: Easy Setup
+  details: Bootstrap in minutes with an Express.js middleware in the backend and an http client wrapper in the frontend.

-footer: Made by the Remult team with ❤️
+footer: MIT Licensed | Made by the Remult team with ❤️
 ---
 ### Define Entity classes
 ```ts